variantstudios/wisdomwaysacupuncture.com/_conditions/insomnia.md

   share_image_path:
 ---

-If you suffer from insomnia, then you know how horrible it is to be unable to get a good night's sleep.
+If you suffer from insomnia, then you know how horrible it is when you're unable to get a good night's sleep.
 Especially if the insomnia goes on over time.

 Luckily, Chinese medicine can help.

-While I commonly treat insomnia, it's often just another symptom that we’re addressing along with other primary concerns such as anxiety or hormonal imbalances.
+While I commonly treat insomnia, it's often just another symptom we’re addressing along with other primary concerns such as anxiety or hormonal imbalances.

-It tends to worsen in menopausal women which explains why it’s a very common problem among my patients.
+It tends to worsen in menopausal women which explains why it’s a very common problem in my clinic.
 However, some women are just prone to it from a very young age.
-Which is actually diagnostic to other symptoms she might be struggling with.
+Which is actually diagnostic to other symptoms she might also be struggling with.

 ## Acupuncture & Herbs for Insomnia